hdbookie/gcp-mcp/README.md

-# GCP MCP
+# GCP MCP with Enhanced Cloud Functions Support

 A Model Context Protocol (MCP) server that enables AI assistants like Claude to interact with your Google Cloud Platform environment.
-This allows for natural language querying and management of your GCP resources during conversations.
+This fork adds enhanced Cloud Functions support for debugging and management, allowing for natural language querying and management of your GCP resources during conversations.

 ![GCP MCP Demo](images/claude.png)

 ## Features

 * 🔍 Query and modify GCP resources using natural language
+* 🔧 **Enhanced Cloud Functions support for debugging and testing**
 * ☁️ Support for multiple GCP projects
 * 🌐 Multi-region support
 * 🔐 Secure credential handling (no credentials are exposed to external services)
 * 🏃‍♂️ Local execution with your GCP credentials
 * 🔄 Automatic retries for improved reliability

+## Cloud Functions Features

+This fork adds extensive Cloud Functions support:

+- **List Cloud Functions** - View all Cloud Functions in a project/region
+- **Get Function Details** - Detailed information about a specific function
+- **Log Analysis** - View and filter function logs
+- **Error Debugging** - Focus on error logs for quick debugging
+- **Function Testing** - Test HTTP-triggered functions with custom payloads
+- **Performance Metrics** - View function execution metrics

 ## Prerequisites